chargebyte/chargebyte-docs/docs/source/hardware.rst

 Charge Control C uses common tools like the hwmon/ thermal framework of the Linux Kernel.

-As per default, Charge Control C only uses the thermal sensor on the i.MX6ULL SoC and tries to regulate the temperature via the X3 fan connector.
+As per default, Charge Control C only uses the thermal sensor on the i.MX6ULL SoC and tries to regulate the temperature via the `X3 - Fan`_ connector.
 The responsible program is the shell script "fancontrol" (taken from lmsensors) which is started automatically during boot on Charge Control C 300.